tommies123/Signature-Work-Portfolio/README.md

 • Include project-level "README.md" files to describe the linked projects (I will count each of the linked project "README.md" files that you wrote toward the reflection's five page count requirement)

+For my Signature Work Portfolio, I decided to showcase 4 different projects that I have worked on while studying at St. Thomas.
+Three of these projects were assignments from relavent courses, and the other project was a task for my part time job.